Students today live in a highly visual world.

 Join Us in Our Efforts!

-Your donation to The Council for Art Education can help to ensure that students continue to have access to art teachers and the art room for the opportunity to invent, to dream, and to creatively express their ideas.
+A donation to The Council for Art Education can help to ensure that students continue to have access to art teachers and the art room for the opportunity to invent, to dream, and to creatively express their ideas.
+Donations to CFAE are directed back to K-12 visual art education teachers to assist them with their advocacy efforts.